Night Vale Presents: The Orbiting Human Circus (2016-2020)

 A third NVP network podcast, The Orbiting Human Circus (of the Air), was released in collaboration with WNYC Studios, and the first Night Vale Presents podcast to be produced by somebody other than Joseph Fink or Jeffrey Cranor.
 This radio drama podcast is written by and stars musician Julian Koster, It depicts Koster as a shy janitor named Julian working in the Eiffel Tower, where his favorite show entitled The Orbiting Human Circus is performed.
 His frequent attempts to appear on the show often end in embarrassment and depression for Julian.
 Drew Callander voices the narrator inside Julian's head, and John Cameron Mitchell voices John Cameron, the host of The Orbiting Human Circus.
 The first season ran from October 2016 to May 2018.
 The second season ran from November 6, 2019, to March 18, 2020.

 Pounded in the Butt by My Own Podcast (2018)

 Pounded In The Butt By My Own Podcast premiered on March 13, 2018, and features various celebrity guests performing short stories by erotic comedy writer Chuck Tingle.
 It concluded on December 24, 2018.

 Start with This (2019-2021)

 Start With This, a non-fiction podcast by Night Vale co-creators Joseph Fink and Jeffrey Cranor, premiered on March 22, 2019.
 It features the duo sharing writing tips and prompts for listeners to sharpen their own writing skills.
 There is a forum Patreon supporters for the series in which people can share and receive feedback on their writing.

 Books

 Commonplace Books published two of Fink's books in the early 2010s.
-Night Vale Presents published a number of books from 2015 to 2021, many of which are related to its flagship show.
+Night Vale Presents later published a number of books, many of which are related to its flagship show.